cracyc/msdos-player/readme.txt

 	ia32_x86	Emulates IA32 and supports both 32bit/64bit Windows
 	ia32_x64	Emulates IA32 and supports only 64bit Windows

-8086 binaries are much faster than 80286/80386/80486 binaries.
+8086 binaries are much faster than 80286/80386/80486/IA32 binaries.
 If you don't need the protected mode or new mnemonics of 80286/80386/80486, I recommend i86_x86 or i86_x64 binary.

 NEC V30 binaries support 8080 emulation mode.
-If you try CP/M80 emulator using 8080 emulation mode, use these binaries.
+If you try CP/M-80 emulator using 8080 emulation mode, use these binaries.

-IA32 binaries use Neko Project 21/W i386c core and support FPU/MMX/SSE/2/3.
+IA32 binaries include Neko Project 21/W i386c core and support FPU/MMX/SSE/2/3.
 These binaries will emulate the protected mode more correctly.

 The VC++ project file "msdos.vcproj/vcxproj" also contains the configurations for 80186, Pentium/PRO/MMX/2/3/4, and Cyrix MediaGX.
-You can build all binaries for several cpu models by running build8_all.bat or build12_all.bat.
+You can build all binaries for several cpu models by running build9_all.bat or build12_all.bat.
 (You need VC++ 2008 with Service Pack 1 or VC++ 2013 with Update 5.)